 - 1. Start the Internet Explorer (IE). - 2.
 Select Tools from the main menu of the browser.
-Then click on Internet Options. - and click on Custom level to change ActiveX settings. - 4.
+Then click on Internet Options. - 3.
+Click on the Security tab and select Internet, 3.
+Click on the Security tab and select Interand click on Custom level to change ActiveX settings. - 4.
 Set "ActiveX controls and plug-ins" items to Prompt or Enable.